harperreed/orbiting/content/modal/welcome.md

 A simple messaging app for your eyeballs.

-Orbiting is a simple visual communication app for groups.

-A person is able to use it to type and display the message to those around.
-We want to create a very simple experience that doesn't require a lot of tech knowledge or experience.
+You can use it to type and display the message to those around you.

+Display a message loud and clear.

 ## Orbiting is simple to use.

 - Tap and start typing.
 Your message will display loud and clear!
+- To clear the display - ⬅️ **swipe left**
-- To view the menu and settings -  **swipe left** or **swipe right**
+- To view the menu and settings - ➡️ **swipe right**
-- To display the history - **swipe up**
+- To display the history - ⬆️ **swipe up**
 - You can use it on desktop or mobile
-- On desktop you can access history, video feature and clear the message via icons

----

-You can add the app to your homescreen and launch it anytime.
+### You can add the app to your homescreen and launch it anytime.

 ----

 # About

-Orbiting was built by Christine Sun Kim and Harper Reed.
+Orbiting was built by [Christine Sun Kim](https://en.wikipedia.org/wiki/Christine_Sun_Kim) and [Harper Reed](https://en.wikipedia.org/wiki/Harper_Reed).
 It was inspired by the need to communicate with people in the same space, but with different communications needs.

 Made with love by [Harper Reed](https://twitter.com/harper), and [Christine Sun Kim](https://twitter.com/chrisunkim)